This policy was last updated effective January 1, 2021.

 - For risk management and compliance purposes, including to comply with law enforcement and other legal processes;

 - For any other purpose you may agree to at or before the time the personal information is collected from You.

 IV.
 How We May Share Personally Identifiable Information

 We may share the PII we collect as follows:

-- With our service providers, whom we engage to assist us with technology support, operational support and other forms of assistance, and whom we bind by contract to protect the confidentiality and security of the PII we share with them;
+- Service providers: with whom we engage to assist us with technology support, operational support and other forms of assistance, and whom we bind by contract to protect the confidentiality and security of the PII we share with them;

-- To our affiliated entities within the Insmed corporate family, for legally permissible purposes;
+- Affiliates: entities within the Insmed corporate family, for legally permissible purposes;

-- In the event of a proposed or actual reorganization, merger, sale, joint venture, assignment, transfer or other disposition of all or any portion of our company or its assets, to the proposed or actual acquiring party or assignee;
+- Business purpose: in the event of a proposed or actual reorganization, merger, sale, joint venture, assignment, transfer or other disposition of all or any portion of our company or its assets, to the proposed or actual acquiring party or assignee;

 - For any other purpose You may agree to at or before the time the PII is shared.